 Don’t Be a Stage Hog

-If you feel yourself often losing control in your one-to-ones, gently insert some structure by asking targeted questions.
+If you feel yourself often losing control in your one-on-ones, gently insert some structure by asking targeted questions.

-Sometimes, it’ll be your responsibility to inject the one-to-one with structure and enthusiasm.
+Sometimes, it’ll be your responsibility to inject the one-on-one with structure and enthusiasm.
 Other times, you’ll need to hang back and let the employee lead while you serve mostly as a sounding board.

 If you have a tendency to do most of the talking in meetings, fight that urge and leave space for silence.
 It’s a concrete way to keep the focus on your employee, and it is an effective forcing function to get people to talk about what’s really on their minds.

-Conversely, if you feel yourself often losing control in your one-to-ones, gently insert some structure by asking targeted questions.
+Conversely, if you feel yourself often losing control in your one-on-ones, gently insert some structure by asking targeted questions.

 Specifically, you should be asking your employees how you can help them: Where do they need support?
 What are their current stressors?
 How can you make them look good?

-Another improv aphorism that holds true in one-to-ones is that you look good when your team looks good.
-As a manager, you ask a great deal of your employees, because your success is judged by your team’s success; one-to-ones are the place to show that it’s a two-way street.
+Another improv aphorism that holds true in one-on-ones is that you look good when your team looks good.
+As a manager, you ask a great deal of your employees, because your success is judged by your team’s success; one-on-ones are the place to show that it’s a two-way street.